LearnLink Blog

 Step-by-Step Learning Progression for Different Age Groups

-At this stage, focus on listening and simple recognition.
+Start with listening and simple recognition.
 Use picture books, songs, and real-life situations to expose children to questions.
-Point to an object and ask, 'What is this?'
-Or point to a person and ask, 'Who is this?'
+Point to an object: 'What is this?'
+Point to a person: 'Who is this?'
+During snack time, ask, 'Do you want an apple?'
+Short, repeated questions connect form with meaning.

 • Activity: 'Question Time' with flashcards.
 Show a card (e.g., an apple).
 Ask, 'What is this?' or 'Is this a banana?'
 Encourage a simple answer or nod/shake head.